The headless commerce platform and Admin Dashboard, shipped as one

 Customers, carts, orders, checkout

-Anonymous and registered customers, durable carts, the full order lifecycle, and a checkout state machine.
+Anonymous and registered customers, customer groups, durable carts, the full order lifecycle, and a checkout state machine.
 The buyer side of the database that every other service in your stack would otherwise have to invent.

 Payments, shipping, taxes, fulfilment